typelevel/kind-projector/README.md

 >
 > --Lewis Carroll, "Alice's Adventures in Wonderland"

-## Overview
+### Overview

-One piece of Scala syntactic noise that often trips people up is the use of type projections to implement anonymous, partiall-applied types.
+One piece of Scala syntactic noise that often trips people up is the use of type projections to implement anonymous, partially-applied types.
 For example:

 ```scala
 // partially-applied type named "IntOrA"